Dale Hellestrae: Dallas Cowboys

 The Dallas Cowboys acquired him with the intention of concentrating on playing long snapper in all of the special teams units and to back up the guard and center positions.
 During his time with the team he quickly became one of the best long snappers in the NFL and in team history.

 In 1992, he had 6 special teams tackles.
 In 1993, he made 7 special teams tackles.
 In 1994, he had 5 special teams tackles.
 In 1997, he posted 5 special teams tackles.
 In 1998, he had 9 special teams tackles.
 In 1999, he registered 10 special teams tackles (sixth on the team).

 In the 1990s, the Cowboys organization felt they could find placekickers and punters through free agency, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players to leave, instead of signing them into long-term contracts.
 In his 11 seasons playing with the Cowboys, Hellestrae had to snap for eight different placekickers and seven punters, while helping the team win 3 Super Bowls.

 On March 1, 2001, he was released because of salary cap implications.
 At the time he was second in franchise history with 176 consecutive games played, behind Bob Lilly.

 Baltimore Ravens

 On January 3, 2002, he was signed by the Baltimore Ravens as a free agent to fill in for injured rookie Joe Maese.
 He played in one regular season game and in two playoff games.
 He wasn't re-signed at the end of the season.

 Personal life

 Hellestrae works as a color analyst on professional and NCAA football games, particularly for College Football on Versus.
-He is also the co-host of Jacobs and Helly in the Morning on 1580AM/99.3FM/95.9FM The Fanatic on Mon-Fri mornings.
+He is also the co-host of The Main Event With Steven McCollum on RobatTV on Mon-Fri mornings At 8 am Arizona Time.

 He is also the color analyst for Arizona Rattlers and High School Football on Cox7.
 He appears as a guest analyst on "Sports Tonight" on KPNX, Channel 12, in Phoenix with co-hosts Kevin Hunt and Bruce Cooper.
 He is the owner of Cookies By Design, in the Scottsdale area.